The Yeezus Tour: Wheelchair controversy

 During the Yeezus Tour's concert at Qantas Credit Union Arena in Sydney on September 12, 2014, West insisted that he could not continue with the show and perform "Good Life" until all of the audience stood up.
 He offered that standing up would not be mandatory if "you got a handicap pass and you get [sic] special parking and shit", while expressing disbelief at how long he had been waiting to perform.
-West noticed the two wheelchair-bound fans after they were brought to his attention by bodyguard Pascal Duvier and others seated nearby, accepting their exceptions and then performing "Good Life".
+West noticed the two wheelchair-using fans after they were brought to his attention by bodyguard Pascal Duvier and others seated nearby, accepting their exceptions and then performing "Good Life".
 He received negative attention across the media and Twitter over the incident, with commentators finding it inconsiderate to disabled people.
 A spokesperson for the organisation People with Disability Australia accused West of humiliation, citing how it could have been "a young person who's coming to terms with their disability".
 West delivered a five-minute rant about the incident at a tour stop in Brisbane on September 15, 2014, offering the likes of Matt Lauer, Michael Strahan, Whoopi Goldberg, and Robin Roberts to look at him from a new perspective rather than providing negative headlines.
 He also told the media that from his position as a married, Christian family man, they should have placed their focus on someone else instead of him.